 Pro Tip: Planning your trip to Rome?
 Bookmark this post in a “Rome” folder in your browser so you can easily circle back to it when you’re traveling.
 Also, check out our dedicated guide to Rome full of resources to help you plan a memorable trip and our top-rated Rome tours.

-The Ultimate Guide to the Jewish Ghetto in Rome
+The Ultimate Guide To the Jewish Ghetto of Rome

-The second, although spelled differently, is most likely the origin.
-The first Jewish Ghetto was created on the site of a foundry in Venice in 1516.
-For almost 500 years, the conditions of the Rome Jewish Ghetto and the Venice Ghetto were horrendous.
+The second, although spelled differently, is most likely the origin, because the first Jewish Ghetto was created on the site of a foundry in Venice in 1516.
+For almost 500 years, the conditions of the Rome and Venice Jewish Ghettos were horrendous.

-They were flooded and living conditions were appalling, perhaps inhumane.
-Now, it’s a very different story and real estate values in these areas have blown through the roof.
+They were often flooded and the living conditions were appalling, inhumane by today’s standards.
+Now, it’s a very different story and real estate values in these areas have shot through the roof.

-It all started back in 1555 when Pope Paul IV declared that the jews in Rome were to be restricted to one part of the city.
-The part that he chose was not by accident.
-As you can imagine it wasn’t a pretty area.
-Close to the Tiber, it was constantly flooding, creating a very unhygienic area.
+It all started back in 1555 when Pope Paul IV declared that the Jews in Rome would be restricted to one area of the city and the location he chose was not by accident.
+As you can imagine, it wasn’t a pretty area.
+Close to the Tiber river, it was constantly flooding, which created very unhygienic conditions.

 Within the next decades after 1870, the whole area called the Jewish Ghetto was demolished and rebuilt over the river level.Museo Ebraico di Rome

-Looking Northwest, you can see St. Peter’s Square and the Vatican – again about a 15-20 minute walk away or four stops on the ’23’ bus to Clodio if you’re going towards the Vatican.
-We urge everyone to take to the city of Rome by foot so you can really appreciate the beauty of the city and stumble across gems you may never find on a taxi route.
+Looking northwest, you can see St. Peter’s Square and the Vatican, also about a 15-20 minute walk away or four stops on the number 23 bus to Clodio if you’re going towards the Vatican.
+We urge everyone to walk in Rome, so you can really appreciate the beauty of the city and give yourself the opportunity to stumble across gems you likely wouldn’t encounter on a taxi route.